KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/ws1-dom/3radioselection.md

 You can also write a style in the CSS file using this selector too!
   {% endhint %}

 1. Save your file.
 In Chrome, select a drink and press the **Order** button.
 Hrm...
-We see the HTML element not the drink name.Do you see your drink name write out to the console?
+We see the HTML element not the drink name.
+Do you see your drink name write out to the console?

    {% hint style='info' %}
 We can't get the selected drink name by id because we don't know which id is the **selected** drink.
 This is an example of the power of query selectors.